raulfanc/de-area_calculation/src/v3/README.md

-# Shape Validation
-The core purpose of this function is to validate the structure and contents of a JSON object representing a shape.
-It is primarily concerned with data interpretation.
+# start working on validations.
+since we have checked the shape, we here to check the keys for each shape.

 - Implement functionality to read, parse and validate JSON data.
-- Validation could include checking for necessary keys for the right data types.
+- Validation could include checking for necessary `keys` for the right data types.
-- Create a function that accepts a JSON object, validates it, and then applies the correct area calculation based on the shape type.
 - Test this functionality with hard-coded JSON data.

 ```bash